eVisualUser/Return-To-Zero/README.md

 ### Sublime Text
 Tabulation set as 4, with dark default theme.

-## ACHAR
-Contain the characters of the ascii art.

 # Page File
 Text limited as 441 chars.
 Thta will not crash, but thats too many for the default console size.